 My husband would score 30% or less if it was based on my list.
 In all my human wisdom I wouldn’t have chosen him for myself.

 So naturally, after we got together I made a list of the things I like and love about him and the kind of things that came up on this list was evidence of a surrendered heart – i.e. after I prayed ‘ Lord let Your will be done’ and I took my list out of the driver’s seat.
 Some of the things on my new list include:

 - His maturity

 - His politeness

 - His calmness (Despite thinking I wanted an energiser bunny)

 - His passion

-These are the things that matter most to me now and form the basis of my love and attraction towards my fiancé.
-It does not bother me that he is not 6’ 2” because the truth is, the only reason why I wanted a man that was 6’2’’ was because I thought it was cute to have to tiptoe to kiss your man and being a tall lady myself the man had to be a few inches taller (that has Hollywood inscribed all over that).
-Wow!!!- that is embarrassing but that’s the truth with some of the items on people’s list – they are superficial and neither add nor subtract from the purpose of the relationship yet we tabernacle over them.
+These are the things that matter most to me now and form the basis of my love and attraction towards my husband.
+It does not bother me that he is not 6’ 2” because the truth is, the only reason why I wanted a man that was 6’2’’ was because I thought it was cute to have to tiptoe to kiss your man and being a tall lady myself the man had to be a few inches taller (that has Hollywood inscribed all over it right?).
+Wow!!!- that is embarrassing but that’s the truth.
+Like me, people have items on their list that are superficial and neither add nor subtract from the purpose of the relationship yet we tabernacle over them.
 They don’t add to your purpose or destiny.
-Many times they are based on feelings and the physical.
+Many times people’s lists are based purely on feelings and the physical.
 Please don’t get me wrong, you need to be attracted to whomever you are with but that should not be all you consider.